 We seek qualities including intellect, talent, curiosity and creativity; leadership, kindness and courage; as well as honesty, perseverance, perspective and diversity.

 We consider each applicant in the context of his or her individual family, school and community circumstances and seek students who have not just achieved, but who have taken advantage of the opportunities that their individual circumstances have presented.
-We also consider race or ethnicity as one of these many factors, if a student chooses to share it on a standard Common Application or Coalition for College Application.
+We also consider race or ethnicity as one of these many factors, if a student chooses to share it on a standard Common Application.

 Although we expect each successful candidate to demonstrate strength in many of these areas, we do not expect every candidate to be equally strong in all of them.
 Just as there is no formula for admission, there is no list of qualities or characteristics that every applicant must present.
 All students earn their place at Carolina.
 We are grateful they choose to attend UNC-Chapel Hill and look forward to all they will accomplish in the future.

-Among all students, 19 percent will be the first in their families to graduate from college; 40 percent qualified for need-based aid.
-The class also included 211 students from one of the 78 partner high schools served during 2020-2021 by the Carolina College Advising Corps, a public service of the University that seeks to increase college-going rates among low-income, first-generation college and other underrepresented students.
+Among all students, 18 percent will be the first in their families to graduate from college; 37 percent qualified for need-based aid.
+The class also included 213 students from one of the 77 Carolina College Advising Corps partner high schools during 2021-2022, a public service of the University that seeks to increase college-going rates among low-income, first-generation college and other underrepresented students.